TheTuberBee/kh-hack3/README.md

 3. Run npm i and npm run start
 4. Open a new terminal
 5. Cd into the backend folder
-6. Run npm i and npm run build and dev
+6. Setup a python virtual enviroment
+7. Run the flask app

 Congratulations, you now have a working app!